erri120/rpgmpacker/README.md

 buffer[i] = buffer[i] ^ key[i]
 ```

-There is no IV block, there is block chaining these are just unrelated XOR operations one after another.
+There is no IV block, there is no block chaining these are just unrelated XOR operations one after another.
 Finally the unsecure MD5 hash gets written into `data/System.json`:

 ```json
 "hasEncryptedImages": true,